Createdd/Writing/2021/articles/buyCryptoArt.md

 ![](../assets/buyCryptoArt_2021-02-17-15-01-08.png)

+Now if you only want to have some ETH and make money by its increasing value you are already done and benefit from the rising.
+But if you want to have a little more risky investments you can buy some art.
+To do this read the following.

-## Send to Metamask Wallet to buy Art
+## Send to Metamask Wallet

 Next you need to copy your Metamask wallet address: